Frequently asked questions

 6. What do the colours in your logo signify?

-The seven colours in my logo are muted versions of the A-G energy performance certificate bands, with A dark green and red for the bottom band, G.
+The seven colours in my logo are muted versions of the A-G energy performance certificate bands, with band A dark green through to red for the bottom band, G.

 7. Why do you do mainly property photography?